 As a three-year-old, I went along when my sister, Susie, four years older, had dance lessons at Madame Cassane’s studio in St. Louis.
-Mother and I watched as she held onto the barre, and followed the teacher’s stern commands spoken roughly in a heavy, French accent.
-I recall Susie in her pink leotard and tights, and soft, pink ballet slippers, her long auburn braids pinned on top of her head.
-I watched as she checked herself in the mirror and smiled obligingly when she got a nod of approval from Madame Cassane.
+Mother and I watched as Susie held onto the barre, and followed the teacher’s stern commands spoken roughly in a heavy, French accent.
+Susie pink leotard and tights, and soft, pink ballet slippers, and her long auburn braids were pinned on top of her head.
+I watched her check herself in the mirror and smile obligingly when she got a nod of approval from Madame Cassane.

 Susie hated Madame Cassane.
 The worst part came at the end of the class, she said.
 The girls were to patter around the perimeter of the studio, stop one at a time to curtsy to the piano accompanist, then again at the doorway, where stood their instructor, and say, “Good-bye, Madame Cassane.”
 Later in the car on the way home Susie would complain and mock herself and the others in a sing-songy voice, “Good-bye, Madame Cassane.”

 Mother said I would take dance lessons when I was older.

 We moved from one end of St. Louis to the other when I turned six, placing us a considerable distance away from Madame Cassane’s Studio.
 Susie had quit dance lessons long ago by then, having convinced our mother that she would not progress under the tutelage of that “mean witch.”
 She had no interest in pursuing dance lessons.